Score and Verify Your OASIS+ Projects

 The system displays an invalid score error.

-Review the J.P-1 Matrix and scorecard error messages; you may have claimed too many points for one item.
+Review the J.P-1 Matrix and scorecard error messages; you may have claimed too many of a project type.

 Was this article helpful?